nuts-foundation/nuts-specification/rfc/rfc012-nuts-organization-credential.md

 ## 9 Privacy considerations

-All information in the credential is public knowledge.
+All information in the credential SHOULD be public knowledge.
+The VC MAY NOT contain private information.

 ## 10 Services

-No additional services than the Nuts network are required.
+No additional services other than the Nuts network are required.

 ## 11. Example